lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 ---
 sidebar_label: '⛓ Deploy Multichain Contracts'
 sidebar_position: 8
-description: Learn to deploy contracts on multiple blockchains with LSP16-UniversalFactory with the same addresses.
+description: description: Learn to deploy contracts with the same addresses on multiple blockchains using LSP16-UniversalFactory.
 ---

 # Deploy Multichain Contracts

-In this guide, we will focus on deploying contracts to the same address across different blockchains using the [LSP16-UniversalFactory](../../standards/generic-standards/lsp16-universal-factory.md) standard.
+In this guide, we will focus on deploying a contract at the same address across different blockchains using the [LSP16-UniversalFactory](../../standards/generic-standards/lsp16-universal-factory.md) standard.
 While this method is suitable for deploying a variety of contracts, it's important to note that for deploying Universal Profiles specifically that requires setup with several contracts, the [LSP23-LinkedContractFactory](../smart-contract-developers/deploy-up-with-lsp23.md) is recommended as it facilitates the setup and linking of several contracts more efficiently.

 ## Contract Creation